-will compile the data collected and publicly release (on the Program website) all non-confidential data submitted either to the Methane Challenge Program or through the GHGRP to track the progress of individual Partner companies in meeting their Program commitments.
+For reporting purposes, the Methane Challenge Program will utilize the same segment and facility definitions as Subpart W (see Appendix A).
+Data will be reported at the facility level.
+Annually, EPA will compile the data collected and publicly release (on the Program website) all non-confidential data submitted to the Methane Challenge Program to track the progress of individual Partner companies in meeting their Program commitments.

-EPA reserves the right to update the contents of this document at any time to maintain alignment with GHGRP or GHGI definitions and methodologies.
+EPA reserves the right to update the contents of this document at any time to maintain alignment with GHGRP or Greenhouse Gas Inventory (GHGI) definitions and methodologies.
 Beginning in the second full year of reporting for the program, EPA will send the Technical Document and Reporting Form for the upcoming reporting year to all Methane Challenge Implementation Managers annually and highlight any changes made.